Mingrui-Ma/Mingrui-Ma/README.md

 I'm always eager to learn new technology (sometimes to my detriment; after being frustrated by how obscure one Java GUI framework is, I decided to move on... and learn another (also obscure) Java GUI framework) and a fast learner.
 Currently I'm learning ReactJS and found it quite fascinating and slightly magical.
 It's nice to google your technology and get more than 5 responses.

-Currently I'm working on a ReactJS web application; it will be uploaded to my GitHub repository once finished.
+Currently I'm working on a ReactJS web application; it will be uploaded here once finished.